Bill Spadea: Political positions

 In June 2018, Spadea advocated for a state constitutional amendment to revoke the Mount Laurel doctrine, arguing the imposition of unnecessary housing development increased tax burdens unfairly.
 Instead of mandating municipalities to build affordable housing, Spadea advocated for cutting taxes for millionaires in the state, in an effort to attract more millionaires to live in New Jersey.

 Spadea was outspoken and critical of the handling of the pandemic by Governor Phil Murphy in New Jersey, specifically the lockdowns and other mandates.
 Spadea also emceed a December event hosted by the New York Young Republicans whose attendees reportedly included white nationalists.

 Spadea has been criticized by some for his on-air advocacy against the need for COVID-19 vaccination and other routine vaccinations in New Jersey.
 In 2020, Spadea commented on-air that people should stop wearing masks because, "they don't work and make you look stupid," which led to some listeners to file complaints with the FCC.
-He has been accused of spreading misinformation about the 2020 election and vaccines.
+He has been accused of spreading misinformation about the vaccines.
+Spadea also supported amnesty for illegal immigrants, the creation of user fees for accessing public beaches, increased taxes on families and businesses, and higher tolls.

 Spadea was initially a strong supporter of Donald Trump.
-He changed his position in 2021, but eventually supported Trump again by 2024.
+He changed his position in 2021 - encouraging Trump to resign in shame.
+Spadea eventually supported Trump again by 2024, after declaring his support for Ron DeSantis and encouraging listeners to contribute to Chris Christie's campaign.

 Personal life

 From 1999 to 2013, Spadea worked as a corporate vice president for education and career development in the real estate industry for Weichert, Realtors.
-He lives in Princeton, New Jersey with his wife.
+He lives in Princeton, New Jersey with his wife, Jodi.
+They have two children.